oleksiikolomiietssnapp/TakeHomeTest/README.md

 - Store favorites persistently (e.g., `CoreData` or `UserDefaults`).
 - Add smooth animations and accessibility support.
 - Refine naming across the codebase for clarity and consistency.
+- Enhance UI testing capabilities to encompass a comprehensive range of edge scenarios.

 ---